ChristinaKs/eCommAssignment01/README.md

 # eCommAssignment01
-First assignment in our eCommerce course - Learning PHP and MVC
+First assignment in our eCommerce course - Learning PHP and MVC <br><br>
+*Please note that the contents of the website are a joke*